The business benefits of hiring a contractor through uncertain times

 by Heat Recruitment

-Could hiring a contractor be the short-term solution to the challenges brought on by Brexit?
+Could hiring a contractor be the short-term solution to the challenges brought on by the coronavirus?

-With Brexit looming, UK businesses face an uncertain future – and so do their employees.
+With the coronavirus already having an impact on companies, UK businesses face an uncertain future – and so do their employees.
 Many companies are keen to avoid making long-term commitments when our economy could shift so drastically over the coming months.
-When it comes to addressing skills shortages, this is no different.
-Contractors are a fast, short-term solution to the problem, but soon it won’t be quite as straightforward as it once was.
+With many businesses now requiring staff to work from home — yet still maintain productivity, deadlines and project initiatives — engaging contract staff who are skilled and ready to hit-the-ground running, even remotely, may be the solution to the problem.

 Playing the waiting game